swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 ### Keynote talk 2: Mark Steedman

-Collocational vs denotational paradigms of distributional semantics.
+This talk was about what the speaker classified as collocational vs denotational paradigms of distributional semantics.
 Collocational semantics is what word vectors are all about.
 Denotational semantics equates to logical semantics, building knowledge graphs, etc.

+The speaker went over a lot of history of distributional sematics, and situated his own body work in the whole scheme of things.
+Lots of linguistic examples were provided.

 ---